Jeff Buckley: Early life

-Born in Anaheim, California, Buckley was the only son of Mary (née Guibert) and Tim Buckley.
-His mother was a Zonian of mixed Greek, French, and Panamanian descent, while his father was the son of an Irish American father and an Italian American mother.
+Born in Anaheim, California, Buckley was the only son of Mary (née Guibert) and the singer-songwriter Tim Buckley.
+His mother was a Zonian of Greek, English, French and Panamanian descent, while his father was the son of an Irish American father and an Italian American mother.
 Buckley was raised by his mother and stepfather, Ron Moorhead, in Southern California, and had a half-brother, Corey Moorhead.
-Buckley moved many times in and around Orange County while growing up, an upbringing Buckley called "rootless trailer trash".
+Buckley moved many times in and around Orange County while growing up, an upbringing he called "rootless trailer trash".
 As a child, Buckley was known as Scott "Scottie" Moorhead, based on his middle name and his stepfather's surname.

-His biological father, Tim Buckley, was a singer-songwriter who released a series of folk and jazz albums in the late 1960s and early 1970s, and whom, he said, he only met once, at the age of eight.
-After his biological father died of a drug overdose in 1975, he chose to go by Buckley and his real first name, which he found on his birth certificate.
+Buckley's biological father, Tim Buckley, released a series of folk and jazz albums in the late 1960s and early 1970s.
+Jeff said they met only once, when he was eight.
+After Tim died of a drug overdose in 1975, Jeff chose to go by Buckley and his given name, Jeff, which he found on his birth certificate.
 To members of his family he remained "Scottie".

 Buckley was brought up around music; his mother was a classically trained pianist and cellist, and his stepfather introduced him to Led Zeppelin, Queen, Jimi Hendrix, the Who, and Pink Floyd at an early age.
-Led Zeppelin's Physical Graffiti was the first album he owned, and he has noted hard rock band Kiss as an early favorite.
-He grew up singing around the house and in harmony with his mother, and later noted that all his family sang.
+Led Zeppelin's Physical Graffiti was the first album he owned, and said the hard rock band Kiss was an early favorite.
+He grew up singing around the house and in harmony with his mother, and said all his family sang.
 He began playing guitar at the age of five after discovering an acoustic guitar in his grandmother's closet.
-At age 12, he decided to become a musician and received his first electric guitar, a black Les Paul, at age 13.
-He attended Loara High School and played in the school jazz band; during this time, he developed an affinity for progressive rock bands Rush, Genesis, and Yes, as well as jazz fusion guitarist Al Di Meola.
+At age 12, he decided to become a musician and received his first electric guitar, a black Memphis Les Paul copy, at age 13.
+He attended Loara High School and played in the school jazz band; during this time, he developed an affinity for progressive rock bands Rush, Genesis, and Yes, and the jazz fusion guitarist Al Di Meola.
+He was a fan of Joni Mitchell, the Smiths and Siouxsie and the Banshees.

-After graduating high school, he moved to Hollywood to attend the Musicians Institute, completing a one-year course at age 19.
-Buckley later told Rolling Stone the school was "the biggest waste of time", but noted in an interview with DoubleTake Magazine that he appreciated studying music theory there, saying, "I was attracted to really interesting harmonies, stuff that I would hear in Ravel, Ellington, Bartók."
+After graduating from high school, Buckley moved to Hollywood to attend the Musicians Institute, completing a one-year course at age 19.
+Buckley later said the school was "the biggest waste of time", but said in another interview that he had appreciated studying music theory: "I was attracted to really interesting harmonies, stuff that I would hear in Ravel, Ellington, Bartók."